Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 The overall character is that of a high-gain American style amp, so if you’re looking for something with heaps of distortion that still sounds responsive and tight, the Suhr Riot mini is a great choice.

 4. Xotic SL Drive

 Xotic has been in the mini pedal market for years, making great-sounding pedals that typically fall into the utility category, such as their EP booster and SP compressor.

 While the SL drive looks like a fairly simple 3-knob overdrive on the surface, the pedal features internal dip switches that allow you to fine-tune the response of the pedal.

 By doing this, you can get Super Lead-esque tones or Super Bass sounds, which makes this pedal a versatile overdrive option for bass guitar as well.

 Overall the tone on the SL drive is everything you’d expect from a Marshall-in-a-box pedal, with those classic rock sounds that make you wanna windmill like Pete Townshend!

-The SL is also very touch responsive, and you can alter the tone a great bit by dialing back the volume on your guitar itself, which adds to its overall versatility.
+The SL is also extremely touch-responsive, and you can alter the tone a great bit by dialling back the volume on your guitar itself, which adds to its overall versatility.
 The pedal can also be powered by an 18V adapter to give you extra headroom and clarity if you need it.

 Some users of the Tube Screamer, such as Trey Anastasio of Phish, actually use 2 Tube Screamers side-by-side to have a “low gain” and “high gain” setting.
 With the TS-mini you can emulate that same sound while only taking up the real estate of one full-sized tube screamer.